|

 Program Recording Level

-There is a rather strict limit to the absolute recording level
+In audio, there is a rather strict limit to the absolute recording

-acceptable by a compact disc.
-Beyond that limit, distortion becomes
+level acceptable by a compact disc.
+Beyond that limit, distortion

-both immediate and severe.
-Careful use of the digital workstation
+becomes both immediate and severe.
+Skilled use of the digital

-allows determining the overall level of original recordings as well as
+workstation allows determining the overall level of original recordings

-the exact locations of occasional peaks.
-Once digitized, the level can
+as well as the exact locations of occasional peaks.
+Once digitized, the

 |